MurphyPone/murphypone.github.io/src/content/ml-4.md

 > Policy iteration consists of two simultaneous, interacting processes, one making the value function consistent with the current policy (policy evaluation), and the other making the policy greedy with respect to the current value function (policy improvement).

-These two processes alternate until _hopefully_ the processes update all states, convergin on the optimal value function and policy.
+These two processes alternate until _hopefully_ the processes update all states, converging on the optimal value function and policy.

 The term _generalized policy iteration_ (GPI) refers to this idea of interaction between evaluation and improvement.
 If both evaluation and improvement stabilize, i.e. no longer produce changes, the the value function and optimal policy must be optimal.